You’re at the crossroads of a divorce in Pennsylvania and your mind is spinning with anxiety and worries as you lose sleep thinking about:

 • The law is extremely vague on how to resolve this issue.
 The State of Pennsylvania provides very little in the way of guidance;

-• As the Tax Cuts and Jobs Act (TCJA) eliminated the deduction of alimony payments for payors at the Federal level, and recipients are no longer required to report payments as taxable income on their Federal returns, long-standing tactics used to foster agreement are no longer useful;
+• As the Tax Cuts and Jobs Act (TCJA) eliminated the deduction of alimony payments for payors at the federal level, and recipients are no longer required to report payments as taxable income on their federal returns, long-standing tactics used to foster agreement are no longer useful;

 • While on the surface, it might appear as if this tax change benefits the recipient and hurts the payor, it actually negatively impacts both parties;

-• Further complicating matters is that alimony is considered taxable to the payee, and deductible for the payor, on Pennsylvania State tax returns;
+• Further complicating matters is that alimony is considered taxable to the payee, and deductible for the payor, on Pennsylvania state tax returns;

 • While inflation has cooled, the cost-of-living in PA remains elevated, and doesn’t appear to be going back down anytime soon;